CCE Country Profile

 II) Climate change in teacher training and teacher resources

 Teacher training in the Republic of Korea is organized by the National Education and Training Institute under the Ministry of Education.
 The Ministry of Education offers environmental education courses for in-service teachers in cooperation with public educational institutions and universities.
 In addition, a climate change and integrated environmental education course is available through the National Education and Training Institute.
-The course is based on the Sustainable Development Goals and approaches climate change in relation to different factors, such as ecological, economical, and socio-political perspectives.
+The course is based on the Sustainable Development Goals and ecological, economic, and socio-political approaches to climate change.

 In terms of training pre-service teachers, an environmental education major was launched to enable prospective teachers to conduct effective environmental education.
 As of 2020, Gonju University, Mokpo National University, Sunchon National University, and the Korea National University of Education offer this major.
 The curriculum covers climate change and includes the values, purpose, and curriculum content of the Environmental Education subject.

 The Teacher’s Association of Climate Change Education is a voluntary research association with primary school teachers in the Gwangju and Jeollanam-do regions.
-The Association has developed and distributed elementary school textbooks that teach about climate change education through storytelling, and cover conditions, causes, problems, and countermeasures related to climate change.
+The Association has developed and distributed learning materials for primary school students that teach about climate change education through storytelling, and cover conditions, causes, problems, and countermeasures related to climate change.

-According to the 4th National Communication, the Republic of Korea has revised its curricular and educational contents to include climate change and developed supplementary materials and teacher manuals to support teachers to undertake climate change education (2020, p.
+According to the 4th National Communication, the Republic of Korea has revised its curricular and educational contents to include climate change and developed supplementary materials and teacher manuals to support teachers in undertaking climate change education (2020, p.
 105).

 III) Climate change in higher education